 - you need medical help fast but it's not a 999 emergency

 - you think you need to go to A&E or need another NHS urgent care service, such as minor injuries unit or the out-of-hours GP

 - you don't know who to call or you don't have a GP to call

 - you need health or medical information, or reassurance about what to do next.

-When you call 111, you will talk to fully trained advisers or nurses, who will assess your symptoms then give you the healthcare advice you need, or direct you straight away to the local service that can help you best.
+When you contact 111, a fully trained adviser or nurse will assess your symptoms then give you the healthcare advice you need, or direct you straight away to the local service that can help you best.

 If it is an emergency, an ambulance will be dispatched immediately without the need for any further assessment.